Lande21/RolandeU.github.io/README.md

 May i find what GOD has prepared for me
-Made isombe with gnd trky and it was so yummy with ptts Hit 10k steps yayyyyyy!!! sTARTED TO rEAD THE ds BOOK! yayyy
+Made isombe with gnd trky and it was so yummy with ptts Hit 10k steps yayyyyyy!!! sTARTED TO rEAD THE ds BOOK! very demure with my time :)